-It is important to note that while sea level rise projections are fairly similar for most neighboring water level stations, local flood risk profiles tend to vary more substantially (as illustrated here by the differences in projected flood risks according to location).
+It is important to note that while sea level rise projections are fairly similar for most neighboring water level stations, local flood risk profiles tend to vary more substantially.
 In general, flood risk by elevation can vary significantly across short distances, depending upon local geography.
 Thus the escalating flood risks computed for each station may be taken as indicative of increasing risk in its wider area, but should not be interpreted as providing predictions for nearby areas.